Computational Capabilities and Compiler Development for Neutral Atom Quantum Processors: Connecting Tool Developers and Hardware Experts: The Neutral Atom Quantum Computing Platform

 The computation process in DPQA can be divided into three phases, assuming that all atoms start in one of the SLM traps: \begin{enumerate} \item \emph{Loading:} Depending on the following gates to be executed, atoms that need to be shuttled are loaded into the AOD traps by activating the corresponding coordinates. \item \emph{Shuttling:} Modulating the AOD coordinates enables the atoms to move column / row-wise.
 Due to the constraints of \Cref{eq:shuttling_mapping} and \Cref{eq:shuttling_crossing}, direct movement of atoms to their destinations may not always be possible, necessitating intermediate shuttling, as depicted in \Cref{fig:dpqa} (b).
 Here, the left atom has to be shuttled downwards first to let the other atom reach its destination.
 After reaching their destinations, the atoms switch traps back to stationary SLM traps. \item \emph{Gate execution:} Entangling gates can be performed on qubits within the same group.
 This can be achieved by addressing individual atoms, possibly implementing multi-qubit gates, or using a global beam to apply the same entangling gate on all groups with more than one atom.
 In this phase, required single-qubit gates can also be performed by addressing the atoms individually or globally. \end{enumerate} These three steps are iterated until all the gates in the circuit have been executed.
-Due to the movement dependencies of \Cref{eq:shuttling_mapping}, finding suitable AOD movements is a highly non-trivial task, with the current solution based on powerful SMT solvers~\cite{tanQubitMappingReconfigurable2022}. \end{architecture}
+Due to the movement dependencies of \Cref{eq:shuttling_mapping}, finding suitable AOD movements is a highly non-trivial task. \end{architecture} An extension of the DPQA setup adds the possibility of defining separate zones for dedicated entangling, measuring and storing qubits which allows for experimentally optimized setups~\cite{bluvsteinLogicalQuantumProcessor2023}.
+The routing between these zones on the other hand imposes an additional computational overhead, resulting in a trade-off situation regarding processor design similar to the discussions between gate-based and shuttling-based mapping in \Cref{sec:shuttling-numerics}.